Dan503/gulp-auto-imports/README.md

   return rollup({
       // point to the entry file.
       input: './source/js/main.js',
-      sourcemap: true,

 		// use cache for better performance
       cache: cache,

+		// Note: these options are placed at the root level in older versions of Rollup
+      output: {
-      // Intended for use with browsers
+        // Output bundle is intended for use in browsers
+        // (iife = "Immediately Invoked Function Expression")
         format: 'iife',

+        // Show source code when debugging in browser
+        sourcemap: true
+      }
     })
     .on('bundle', function(bundle) {
       // update cache data after every bundle is created